 We include a remote and power cable.
 Delivery to Milwaukee, Madison, Green Bay or Chicago is available for all of our A/V and event equipment.

-We believe anyone can make beautiful images and tell compelling stories, with the right gear and knowledge to support them.
-With years of experience helping people make video, photos, and events, we’re here to help bring your dreams to life.
+We believe anyone can make beautiful images and tell compelling stories, with the right gear and knowledge supporting them.
+With years of experience helping people make video, photos, and events, MKE Production Rental can help bring your dreams to life.

 What do we do?

-MKE Production Rental offers professional still and video cameras, light and sound equipment, and all the gear you need to get your video or event off to a great start!
-If you’re shooting in the studio or the field, we rent cameras, lenses, lighting and grip for motion picture, broadcast television, and events in Milwaukee, Chicago, and the surrounding area.
-If you need AV services like projectors, screens, sound systems, or event lighting, we can help.
+MKE Production Rental offers professional still and video cameras, light and sound equipment, and all the gear you need for your video or event!
+If you’re shooting photos or video in the studio or the field, we rent cameras, lenses, lighting and grip for motion picture, broadcast television, and events in Milwaukee, Chicago, and the surrounding area.
+If you need AV services like projectors, screens, sound systems, or event lighting, we do that, too.
 Save money by picking up your rental yourself, or let us deliver and set it up.
 Need an emergency rental on the weekend?
 We can do that.
 We’re here to help you every step of the way.

 How do I get started?

-Browse our catalog by category or use the search bar.
+Browse our catalog by category, or use the search bar above.
 Check out our getting started page.
 Ready to talk to a real human in Milwaukee?
 Call or text us at (414) 939-3653 anytime.

 MKE Production Rental was founded by director of photography Jon Kline in 2013, to meet the needs of small and medium-budget video productions in Milwaukee.
 In 2014, we expanded into renting stage and event equipment, including stage lights, live sound, projectors, and screens.
 We have a growing team of employees and are always looking for our next team member.

-As a video and film production rental company, we provide the equipment and knowledge to get great video, whether your project is destined for TV, the internet, film festivals, or you’re just sharing it with friends.
-We rent more than a dozen different cameras and nearly 100 lenses, to give you the perfect options for any project.
+As video and film production rental specialists, we provide the equipment and knowledge to get great video, whether your project is destined for TV, the internet, film festivals, or you’re just sharing it with friends.
+We rent more than a dozen different cameras and more than 100 lenses, to give you the perfect options for any project.
 We service film productions from our Milwaukee office, and frequently deliver to video productions in Chicago, Madison, and Green Bay.